Piddingtons

 DEATH & FUNERAL NOTICES

 There are two ways to approach writing the funeral notice.
 You can provide the ‘who, what, where and when’, that is, only the necessary facts.
-You can provide a historical statement, a notice that many will cut out from the paper and keep.
+Or you can provide a historical statement, a notice that many will cut out from the paper and keep.
 Newspapers will only accept a funeral notice from your funeral director.

 URNS

-Piddington’s Urn range includes a beautiful selection of affordable urns that our families have come to know and appreciate.
+Our Urn range includes a beautiful selection of affordable urns that our families have come to know and appreciate.
 Each urn is individually handled; there is no mass production, meaning each urn is unique.
 We cater to many different finishes, personalised inscriptions and keepsakes.

 LIVE STREAMING